Here’s How to Start a Content Marketing Agency

 Hello!

 Content marketing has been around for a long time.
-Recently, thanks to the rise of social media and its ability to amplify content across several platforms, its potential as a growth driver for businesses is finally being realized.
+Recently, thanks to the rise of social media and its ability to amplify content across multiple platforms, its potential as a growth driver for businesses is finally being realized.

 That’s where content marketing agencies come in.

-What is a Content Marketing Agency?
+What Is a Content Marketing Agency?

-How to Start a Content Marketing Agency?
+How to Start a Content Marketing Agency

 Developing a Plan